Is the Blue Yeti a Good In 2025?

 No drivers are required for Windows, macOS, or most Linux distributions, making it truly plug-and-play.
 The integrated controls allow users to adjust critical settings without accessing software, which is especially convenient during recording sessions.

-Build Quality and Durability
+Build Quality

 The Blue Yeti is built with a combination of metal (primarily the grille and body) and high-quality plastic components.
 The included desktop stand is sturdy, featuring a metal base with rubber feet to minimize vibration transfer.
 This build quality contributes to both the microphone’s weight and its durability.